 STEP TWO: Build the Base of the Banquette.

 Above, you can see what the base pieces looked like.
 It’s basically a frame that perfectly fits the shape of the section it’s going in, with supports along it to keep things sturdy.
-Corey constructed these base pieces using pocket holes, a lot of measuring, and more patience than I can imagine ever possessing.

 As each base piece was built, we brought it into the space to make sure it fit perfectly.
 Once all of the pieces were constructed, they got attached both to each other and to the studs in the wall.

 Next up, we attached our beadboard to the front and sides of the bay window bench.
-At this point, you’re mostly done with the crazy angles (thank goodness!) so it’s just about measuring a piece to fit the front of the piece you’re working on and then attaching it using the power nailer.
+At this point, you’re mostly done with the angles (thank goodness!) so it’s just about measuring a piece to fit the front of the piece you’re working on and then attaching it using the power nailer.

-Then, Corey cut the 1/2″ plywood to fit on top of the base pieces (again, cutting a separate piece for each time the wall turned) and attached using wood glue and screws.
+Once the front and sides were covered, Corey cut the 1/2″ plywood to fit on top of the base pieces (again, cutting a separate piece for each time the wall turned) and attached using wood glue and screws.
 He sanded down all of the seams to make sure everything was nice and level (and we sanded again later, but this was just an initial pass-through to make sure everything fit together correctly).

 This is the part of the build where you’ll probably start to worry.
 Things will be looking really crazy, sloppy, and just generally awful.
 This is totally normal and to be expected.
 Once you add trim, caulk, and paint, things will look way better, so try not to stress and just push forward.